olivierkes/newbigin/readme.md

 ##Thanks

-I started from an outdated bibliography in a closed format, found on www.newbigin.net.
-Thanks to their work !
+I started from an outdated bibliography in a closed format, found on www.newbigin.net, compiled originally by Dr. George Hunsberger and Dr. Tom Foust.
+Thanks for their work !

 I also found useful informations on: